MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/terraform-module.md

 The module can optionally deploy [Private DNS zones to support Private Endpoints][about_dns_for_private_endpoint] and link them to hub and/or spoke Virtual Networks.
 User-specified public and private DNS zones can also be deployed and linked as needed.

-When you enable deployment of DNS resources, the module deploys and manages the following resource types (*depending on configuration*):
+When you enable deployment of deployment of DNS resources, the module deploys and manages the following resource types (*depending on configuration*):

 | Resource | Azure resource type | Terraform resource type |
 | --- | -------------- | ------------------ |